About OneDrive for Business

 Note: Before uploading a folder to OneDrive for Business, you need to compress the folder.

 Step 1.
 Go to MultCloud's official website and create a free account.
-Alternatively, you can create a temporary account by clicking "Try without signing up".
+Alternatively, you can directly authorize login using your Google or Facebook account.

 Step 2.
 Go to the left sidebar, click "Add Cloud", then click OneDrive for Business and follow the instructions in the pop-up window to add the account to MultCloud.